Latest Review May Not Be Current

 The second ingredient is beef broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The fourth ingredient is chicken liver and kidney.
+The fourth ingredient includes chicken liver and kidney.
 These are organ meats sourced from a named animal and thus considered a beneficial component.